juanpc2018/AppImage-Missing-Icon-Mystery/README.md

 also index cache does Not seem to do a good -Recursive search. </br>

 latest Files/Nautilus [49.alpha-e739dc7f9](https://nightly.gnome.org/repo/appstream/org.gnome.NautilusDevel.flatpakref) </br>
-does Not detect any AppImage icon in /Downloads </br>
+does Not detect any AppImage icon. </br>

 ```
 $ flatpak install org.gnome.NautilusDevel.flatpakref